Skip to content

 for cr in result.report:

-verdict = cr.final_verdict.value if cr.final_verdict else "N/A"
+verdict = cr.verdict.value if cr.verdict else "N/A"

-name = cr.criterion.name or "unnamed"
+name = cr.name or "unnamed"

-print(f"[{verdict}] {name}: {cr.final_reason}")
+print(f"[{verdict}] {name}: {cr.reason}")

 asyncio.run(main())